AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

 (CLICK)
 That is an excellent question!
 (NEXT SLIDE)

-**My presentation role excerpt**
-If you’re thinking infamous serial killer Jack the Ripper, (CLICK) you’d be wrong, though they do hold two things in common, their notoriousness and their ability to kill… passwords in our case.
+If you’re thinking infamous serial killer John the Ripper, (CLICK) you’d be wrong, though they do hold two things in common, their notoriousness and their ability to kill… passwords in our case.
 (NEXT SLIDE)
 John the Ripper is a password cracking tool that has been cracking around as a prototype since 1995 and officially released for DOS in 1996.
 Since its introduction, it has cracked billions of passwords at lightning fast speeds and been taken over and continuously improved by Openwall.
 (NEXT SLIDE)